ozturkbatuhans/Production-Simulation-Part-1--Graduaat-Programmeren/README.md

 ## 📁 Project Structure

-### Deel 2 – Unique Products with Random Quantity
+### Deel 1 – Basic Product Management
+- A basic WPF application.
-- The user only provides the product name.
+- The user inputs a product name and quantity.
+- Products are added to a list with validation on input fields.
-- Quantity is automatically assigned using a random number (1–100).
+- Ensures the quantity is a valid integer.
-- Duplicate product names are not allowed.

-🔧 **Enhancements:**
+🔧 **Key concepts:**
-- Use of the `Random` class
-- Duplicate checking logic
+- Classes and object-oriented programming
+- `List<T>` usage
+- Input validation and message dialogs

 ---